AniRockShady/Web-scraping-Project/README.md

+# Beautiful Soup: How to Run

+# Selenium: How to Run

 # Scrapy: How to Run
 - Fetch this repository to your local device.
 - Use this command in terminal: _cd /mnt/(Your Local Path here)/Webscrapping-Project/scrapy_